projectcalico/calico/docs/cni/kubernetes/GCE.md

 # Deploying Calico and Kubernetes on GCE

-These instructions allow you to set up a Kubernetes v1.1.3 cluster with Calico networking on GCE using the [Calico CNI plugin][calico-cni].
-This guide does not setup TLS between Kubernetes components.
+These instructions allow you to set up a Kubernetes cluster with Calico networking on GCE using the [Calico CNI plugin][calico-cni].
+This guide does not setup TLS between Kubernetes components or on the Kubernetes API.

 ## 1. Getting started with GCE
 These instructions describe how to set up two CoreOS hosts on GCE.
 For more general background, see